vantage-sh/docs.vantage.sh/docs/active_resources.md

 </div>
 <br/>

 The column order is saved per report.
-If you save a report after customizing the columns, the configuration—including visibility, order, and sort—will persist.
+If you save a report after you customize the columns, the configuration—including visibility, order, and sort—will persist.

 ### Resource Report Filters